E-CAM/E-CAM-Library/contributing.rst

     ./example_module/readme

 After creating the branch, implement your contributions: new modules, enhancements or updates to existing modules, bug fixes, structure changes, whatever you like.

+Make sure to put your work in the appropriate directory.
+There are 4 scientific areas in E-CAM and your module is likely most relevant in one of those.
+Each of these directories has a ``modules`` subdirectory, create a new directory within it to contain all files relevant to your specific module.
+In the example below, this directory has been called ``gromacs_gpu``.

-Make sure you commit your work, and try to do it in bite-size chunks, so the commit log remains clear.
+Make sure you commit your work, and try to do it in bite-size chunks, so the commit log remains clear, for example:

-For example:

 .. code-block:: bash

-    git add modules/gromacs_gpu/readme.rst
+    git add Classical-MD-Modules/modules/gromacs_gpu/readme.rst
-    git commit -m "add details on GPU support within GROMACS"
+    git commit -m "add details on improved GPU support within GROMACS"

 Checking your contribution locally
 ----------------------------------

 You can locally build the documentation to check that the changes you make look as you expect them.
-To do this you will need the Sphinx python package to be installed (see this `link <http://www.sphinx-doc.org/en/stable/install.html>`_ for information on how to install this tool on your operating system).
+To do this you will need the Sphinx python package to be installed (see this `installation link <http://www.sphinx-doc.org/en/stable/install.html>`_ for information on how to install this tool on your operating system).

 .. code-block:: bash